Al-Shifa Hospital: Second raid (March 18 – April 1, 2024)

 The two-week military operation around Al-Shifa hospital ended on 1 April 2024, with Israeli forces declaring they had withdrawn after "completing the operation".
 The details of what occurred are a matter of significant debate, largely due to the lack of independent reporting from inside Gaza.
 Israeli officials claimed some 900 suspects had been apprehended, 200 Hamas and Islamic Jihad fighters killed, weapons and almost US$3 Million in cash seized.
 Hamas sources claimed Israelis had killed 400 Palestinians inside and around Al-Shifa complex and a Palestinian Red Crescent Society spokesperson claimed on Al Jazeera, that civilians and medical staff had been executed by Israeli soldiers.

-United Nations special rapporteurs Tlaleng Mofokeng and Francesca Albanese issued a statement on April 3 stating "The extent of the atrocity is still unable to be fully documented due to its scale and gravity – and clearly represents the most horrific assault on Gaza's hospitals.
-The besieging and destruction of a hospital and the killing of health workers, the sick and wounded, and the people who protect them, is prohibited by international law." and "At this point, we are no longer discussing availability, accessibility, acceptability and quality of health care received in dignity, but the annihilation of any infrastructure capable of providing basic first aid.
-The deliberate destruction of health infrastructure in Gaza has created conditions calculated to destroy the distressed and traumatized population."
+United Nations special rapporteurs Tlaleng Mofokeng and Francesca Albanese issued a statement on April 3 stating the attack symbolized "the most horrific assault on Gaza", as it was highly illegal.
+They added that they were "no longer discussing availability, accessibility, acceptability and quality of health care received in dignity", but the effects of the destruction of health infrastructure in Gaza.

 The Israeli operation has been referred to as a massacre by the Jacobin and The Nation.
 The Euro-Mediterranean Human Rights Monitor stated that "Though the exact number of casualties from the atrocity is still unknown, preliminary reports suggest that over 1,500 Palestinians have been killed, injured, or are reported missing as a result of the massacre at Al-Shifa, with women and children making up half of the casualties."